MileHacker Logo

 Precautionary Steps

-• Check required vaccinations well in advance.
+• Check vaccinations you must have well in advance.

 • Pack a basic first-aid kit for minor ailments.